matthewpanizza/BoostedUnbrickFirmware/README.md

 #### Power Latch

 The PCB also has a special power latch system which helps control the power-on and power-off behavior of the entire board when events happen (i.e. the charger is plugged in, the button is pressed, the BMS is in an error state, or the board is being ridden).
 Details are shown in the [Overall Wiring](#overall-wiring) section.
-The power latch is an OR-logic system, meaning that any of the wake sources will keep the board powered.
+The power latch is an OR-logic system, such that any of the wake sources will keep the board powered.
 The normal sequence of events is the button or the charger power up the board, and then the MCU holds the system on by setting a pin.
 The BMS has an internal voltage regulator which keeps the system on as well, so once the BMS is booted, the system stays on.
 Then, when the user presses the button to turn off, the MCU will put the BMS into a sleep state, set its latch pin to low, and the entire system will shut off again.
 Quite a nifty mechanism.

 #### Analog Power Measurement